Heat Stress and Urban Resilience: How Should We Plan for the Increasing Cooling Needs of Vulnerable

 Dorit Aviv

-Assistant Professor of ArchitectureDorit Aviv is an assistant professor of architecture at the Weitzman School.
+Assistant Professor of ArchitectureDorit Aviv is an assistant professor of architecture at the Weitzman School of Design.
+She directs the Thermal Architecture Lab which focuses on the intersection of thermodynamics, architectural design, and material science.

 William Braham